Carers assessments

 • Do you get enough time to yourself?

-You might also include how caring affects you because of your:
+You might want to think about how caring affects you because of your:

-Following a carers assessment the Council will decide if you are eligible for support.
-This could be provided to you or the person you are looking after to reduce the impact caring has on you.
+Adult Social Care at Newcastle City Council will decide if you are eligible for support.
+This could be provided to you or the person you care for, to reduce the impact caring has on you.

-All carers, (even if you are not considered to be eligible for support) will be provided with information and advice on local services to prevent your needs worsening.
+All carers, (even if you are not eligible for support) will be provided with information and advice on local services that can help you.

 How to get a Carers assessment

-Contact Community Health & Social Care Direct to request a Carers Assessment.
+Contact Adult Social Care at Newcastle City Council to ask for a Carers Assessment.